jwnichols3/ebs-examples/README.md

 You can run the script from the command line with the following syntax:

-`python ebs-cw-show-stuckvol.py [arguments]`
+`python ebs-cw-show-impairedvol.py [arguments]`

 ### Arguments

 `--volumeid VOL_ID`: If this argument is supplied, the script will create a CloudWatch Alarm for the specified volume ID only.
 Otherwise, it creates alarms for all volumes.
 `--verbose`: If this argument is supplied, the script will output additional information.
-`--stuck-alarm-for-all-volumes`: If this argument is supplied, the script will create stuck volume alarms for all volumes.
+`--impaired-alarm-for-all-volumes`: If this argument is supplied, the script will create impaired volume alarms for all volumes.
-`--stuck-alarm-cleanup`: If this argument is supplied, the script will remove stuck volume alarms for non-existent volumes.
+`--impaired-alarm-cleanup`: If this argument is supplied, the script will remove impaired volume alarms for non-existent volumes.
 `--all`: If this argument is supplied, the script will perform all operations.

 ### Examples

 To run the script for a specific volume with verbose output:
-`python ebs-cw-show-stuckvol.py --volumeid vol-0123456789abcdef0 --verbose`
+`python ebs-cw-show-impairedvol.py --volumeid vol-0123456789abcdef0 --verbose`

 To run the script for all volumes:
-`python ebs-cw-show-stuckvol.py --all`
+`python ebs-cw-show-impairedvol.py --all`

 Please note: Ensure that you replace the vol-0123456789abcdef0 in the example with the actual volume ID you want to monitor.